The Pseudomorph-Scale (PMS)

-We are currently developing the “Pseudomorph Scale”, a 30 item self-report scale to measure the level of consciousness of individuals and organizations.
+We are currently developing the “Pseudomorph Scale”, a 30 item self-report scale to measure the level of consciousness of individuals, teams and organizations.

 It identifies gaps and contradictions in reality constructs to enable decision makers to optimize structures and processes for “high-performance”.